Cut off: Britain hit with travel bans over new virus strain

 Over the weekend, Johnson imposed strict lockdown measures in London and neighboring areas where Health Secretary Matt Hancock said the new strain is “out of control.”
 Experts said the early evidence indicates the strain is not more lethal, and they expressed confidence that the vaccines now being rolled out would still be effective against it.

 After France announced Sunday night that it was closing its borders to trucks from Britain, hundreds of vehicles, mainly operated by drivers from continental Europe, became stranded outside the English Channel port of Dover.
-The lines shrank over the course of the day from 500 trucks to about 175, authorities said.
+The lines shrank over the course of the day from 500 trucks to about 175 before rising again in the evening to 945, authorities said.
+Vehicles are being redirected to the disused Manston Airport nearby, which is being prepared to accommodate up to 4,000 trucks.

 Around 10,000 trucks pass through the port of Dover every day, accounting for about 20% of the country’s trade in goods.